awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 ### SendNotifications class

-The **SendNotifications** class uses the Amazon SES API, the Amazon SNS API, and the Amazom Pinpoint API to send messages.
+The **SendNotifications** class uses the Amazon SES API, the Amazon SNS API, and the Amazon Pinpoint API to send messages.
 Each student in the XML is sent a message.

        package com.example.messages;